MaksymNaboka/chat-Client/README.txt

 Grey - message from chat history

 *****************************************************************************************************************

-The following are modifications I made, which I think go well with purpose and intent of this assignment:

 *modification 1*
 Private messages are now showing all recepients(still only existing) of the message